1. CREDIT SCORE

 Learning how to deal with debt, money, and planning for your future doesn’t need to be difficult.
 If you’re learning about credit score factors, then you’re already moving in the right direction.
 Our simple-to-follow financial guide will help you find the tools you need for a brighter future.
 Get started by downloading our free guide right now.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during September 2024.
-This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.
+We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during October 2024.
+The data uncovers various trends and statistics about people seeking debt help.

 Credit Card Usage by Age Group